-Whether you opt for fresh florals, sprigs of greenery, or delicate hairpins—we love the beaded, nature-inspired pins this bride wore at her vineyard wedding—there are so many ways to dress up a loose braided 'do so that it's wedding worthy.
+Whether you opt for fresh florals, sprigs of greenery, or delicate hairpins—we loved this bride's cultural infusion into her plaits—there are so many ways to dress up a loose braided 'do so that it's wedding worthy.

 Braids All the Way